 When people hear your name or see your logo… what thought, feelings, and ideas come to mind?
 That’s your brand.

 Now, how to take control of your brand and shape it into a profitable tool is a much longer conversation.
 We’ll tackle that in future articles.
-But to lay the groundwork, let’s talk about why your brand matters in the first place.
+To lay the groundwork, today let’s talk about why your brand matters in the first place.

 1 – More Referrals.
 Earning referrals is all about memorability and credibility.
 When you establish a brand that positions you as a credible expert in your niche and makes you memorable to clients and referral sources, referrals will follow.
 Studies have shown that the average lawyer is only getting about 1/3 of the referrals they could be earning from people they already know.
 A strong brand will help you close this gap.